openreachtech/eslint-plugin-openreachtech/documents/rules/en/indent-in-infix-expression.md

 * The indentation after the second line is aligned with the left operand of the infix expression, in the following condition:
   1. The infix expression is included in other syntaxes.
-  2. Exists newline before the left operand.
+  2. A new line exists before the left operand.

 ## Rule Details

-* Here's a summary of why indentation is necessary when a infix operator expression is broken in the middle of a line.
+* Here's a summary of why indentation is necessary when there is a line break in the middle of a infix operator expression.

 ### Nested Infix Expressions

-* When nested infix expressions are written in a single column, readability is compromised because the lines are long.
+* Writing long repeated infix expression in a single line sacrifices the readability of the code.

   ```
   const result = leftOperand + middleOperand - rightOperand + extraOperand